16 Nov How to Force Quit an App on Mac Os Top Tricks and Methods

 - Press the Return key

-- Terminal will show a detailed data on your CPU and RAM usage.
+- The terminal will show detailed data on your CPU and RAM usage.
 After this, it shows the list of all open apps and programs.
 Copy the PID (process identification number) of the app of your choice from the leftmost column.
 You can copy the number by highlighting it and simultaneously pressing these keys: Cmd + C

 - Close Terminal